 Questions?
 Call +44 01904-789559

-Full instructions are inside the box
+Full instructions are inside the box.

-The Test Strips are intended as a fast and easy-to-use indicator of the infection condition of your urine.
+The Test Strips are a fast and easy-to-use indicator of the infection condition of your urine.
 See your doctor or urologist for more detailed advice about interpreting the results of the test strips.

 The test reveals the presence of granulocyte esterases.
 These esterases cleave an indoxyl ester, and the indoxyl so liberated reacts with a diazonium salt to produce a violet dye.

-The test is based on the principle of the protein error of a pH indicator.
+Based on the principle of the protein error of a pH indicator.